Sarah Cooper’s Humor Is Not What You Thought

 Cooper’s fans may not be expecting such a tonal deviation from her viral work.
 Judging by the comments under her social-media uploads, they appreciate her ability to mimic and mock the president, often praising her for being the only way they can stomach hearing his words.
 They find her tweets relatable and her elastic expressions sharp.
 The trickle of content that she’s provided in the past six months—the impersonations, the commentary, the marquee gigs—have quenched a collective thirst for a new way to tell the Trump joke.

 But as Everything’s Fine makes clear, Cooper isn’t interested in getting by on Trump jokes forever.
-Her career is unusual; she’s the rare comic who gets to define her persona after achieving fame, a talent who’s still very much a blank slate, despite the millions of fans she’s amassed—and, most important, one of the few comedic successes in a year wracked by failures.
+Her career is unusual; she’s the rare comic who gets to define her persona after achieving fame, a talent who’s still very much a blank slate, despite the millions of fans she’s amassed—and, most important, one of the few comedic successes in a year racked by failures.
 That must be a strange feeling, to have your greatest achievement be the result of the worst times in recent history.
 Do you embrace that fact, or do you avoid it?

 Everything’s Fine provides a clue to Cooper’s answer.
 In its final act, the special reveals the reason for the morning show’s deranged production, as it ends with a song playing over the credits that declares how “it’s so nice to be in hell” while Cooper flees in terror across a golf course.
 The comedian, given her brightest spotlight yet with this Netflix special, has used the opportunity to be as strange as the year of her rise.
 There’s no point in insisting that everything’s fine when nothing is, after all.